A Marine Corps veteran draws upon lessons learned in the military to save, and be saved, by an overlooked shelter dog.

 A Rose by any other name

-The support that Pets for Patriots provides allowed Angela to fulfill her children’s dream of having another dog after the dual traumas of losing Ladie and Angela’s subsequent divorce.
+The support that we provide allowed Angela to fulfill her children’s dream of having another dog after the dual traumas of losing Ladie and Angela’s subsequent divorce.
 The adoption fee discount and gift certificate, which “helped tremendously with the start-up costs for a pet,” made all the difference as the Marine veteran sought to rebuild her family’s lives.

 “Being a single mom on a budget, I couldn’t have adopted Rose when we did had it not been for Pets for Patriots,” Angela says.
 “I am so thankful to have found the website, even though it turned out to be some months before I would actually adopt.
 The process was very easy and each person on the staff, to include the director, has been extremely courteous and helpful.”